Secure Events

 • For a birds-eye view of the related network activity and the ability to create a netsec policy, the Network Activity shortcut links to the Netsec page.
 See also: Quick Link to Netsec Typology.

 • For auto-tuning policies to reduce noisy false positives, the Tunable Events shortcut provides a link the Runtime Policy Tuner.
 Note that the tuner only detects and alerts on rules that have exception definition, so the link does not necessarily appear on every event.
-See also: Quick Link to Policy Tuner.
+See also: Tunable Exceptions.

 • Edit Policy Shortcut: